1947 Thai coup d'état: Phibun and royalists allied

-Luang Thamrong unstable government
+The Thamrong government

-Luang Thamrong's government was faced with charges of corruption, stemming from a government program to hand out free shovels and spades to rural farmers.
+Luang Thamrong's government was faced with charges of corruption, stemming from a government program to hand out free shovels and spades to farmers.
 The farming equipment brought and handed out was sub-standard, leading to charges of corruption and embezzlement by the public.
 The scandal became known as "devouring the hoes and spades" (Thai:กินจอบกินเสียม).
 This, and other scandals, led to a debate, called for by the Democrats, and a vote of no confidence, which Thamrong survived.

 Luang Thamrong privately confided to US Ambassador Edwin F. Stanton that the evidence gathered during investigations of the regicide implicated King Bhumibol in the late king's death.
-In a declassified US State Department memo, Ambassador Stanton noted: "Luang Thamrong said speaking quite confidentially the evidence which was accumulated while he was Prime Minister tended to implicate the present young King, but that he would never have dared to hint by any official action that such was the case."
-Luang Thamrong noted that Bhumibol would probably abdicate if it was revealed that he was involved in the regicide and that this would cause "confusion and wild intrigue".
 Those next in the line of succession to the throne, Prince Chumbhotbongs Paribatra and Prince Bhanubandhu Yugala, were both unpopular and he thought they would probably not be able to ascend to the throne.
 Luang Thamrong doubted whether the murder would ever be cleared up inasmuch as he felt Thailand could not dispense with the monarchy.

-When asked by a journalist the prime minister joked that he was, "already sleeping for a coup" [Google translate: "Alreading lying in wait for the revolution."]
+When asked by a journalist the prime minister joked that he was, "already sleeping for a coup" [lit.
+"Already lying in wait for the revolution."]
 (Thai: "ก็นอนรอการปฏิวัติอยู่แล้ว"), confident at the time that he had the backing of the military, especially the army.